FOREX-Dollar rallies vs yen on Japan data, S&P U.S. credit revision

 "The revised rating is positive news for the dollar but I do not see it being a major catalyst.
 This is just the latest indication that we are seeing a broad stabilization and improvement in the economy," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington, D.C.

-On Monday, the euro rallied against the yen to last trade up 1.48 percent at 130.92 yen.
+The euro also rallied against the yen to last trade up 1.4 percent at 130.82 yen.

 The last three-weeks has delivered a strong increase in Japanese repatriation flows, driven mostly by banks in April and May, while life insurance companies also returned to repatriation in May after accumulating foreign assets in April, according to Popplewell.